 If your field team member presents you with a different list of steps, it’s time to evaluate your strategy.
 A CRM coach can help you map out your company’s pipeline process.
 A map will create a clear path for your team and help define the roles of a sales team.

-No matter what the size of the sales team, it’s important to have a consistent, easy-to-follow sales process, so no lead is left unattended.
-The system should be replicable for every lead in your company’s database.
-If your business doesn’t currently have a straightforward, replicable pipeline process, make fixing this issue your top priority.
+No matter the size of the sales team, it’s important to have a fluid, consistent and easy-to-follow sales process, so you leave no lead unattended.
+The system should be replicable for every lead in your CRM database.
+If your business doesn’t currently have a straightforward, replicable sales pipeline process, then make that your top priority.

 2. Create a Mobile Friendly Pipeline Process